|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 |Duration||3 years full-time|

-The Theatre Arts major expands your skills, theoretical understanding and experience in theatre and performance practice.
-Classes encompass skills and processes in acting, directing, devising, writing, dramaturgy, critical analysis, stage management and theatre production and are applied in the on-campus Hayman Theatre.
+In the Theatre Arts major, you will develop critical skills, theoretical understanding, practical training and experience in areas of theatre and performance practice.
+These areas include acting, directing, writing, devising, dramaturgy, critical analysis, stage management and theatre production.

 Theatre Arts is offered as part of the Bachelor of Arts.
 You can enhance your studies with a secondary major or choose from a range of elective units to support your career goals.You can study this as part of a double major:

 *Please note not all majors are offered online